Home » Hawaii Travel Tips » Best Things to Do » Things to Do in Hawaii with Kids: Honolulu Museum of Art on Oahu

 If you’re looking for a great indoor activity on Oahu, head to the Honolulu Museum of Art on Oahu.
 Scroll to read my interview with their Chief Communications Officer and get my top tips for exploring the museum with kids!

-This Honolulu Museum of Art post contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This Honolulu Museum of Art post was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 When a lot of families plan their Oahu vacation, they focus on amazing outdoor activities like hiking, snorkeling, kayaking, etc. I mean, Hawaii is an outdoor paradise!